 If you are a UK student with a dependant child, you may be eligible for the following:

 If you are a UK student with a dependent child you will usually be eligible for Child Benefit while you are studying, providing no one else receives this benefit in respect of your child.
-See Gov.uk information on Child Benefit.
+See more information on Child Benefit (gov.uk).

-If you are already in receipt of Child Tax Credit and/or you are not required to make a new claim for Universal Credit you may be eligible to claim this while studying full time.
-Most student income is disregarded when working out your entitlement but earnings are always taken into account.
+If you are already in receipt of Child Tax Credit or you are not required to make a new claim for Universal Credit, you may be eligible to claim this while studying full time.
+Most student income is disregarded when working out your entitlement, but earnings are always taken into account.
 If you have a partner, their income will also be taken into account.
-See Gov.uk information on Child Tax Credit.
+See more information on Child Tax Credit (gov.uk).